metrotec/laravel-authentication-log/docs/usage/displaying-log.md

 If you're using [Filament](https://filamentphp.com), here's an example table component:

-**Note:** This example uses the `jenssegers/agent` package for parsing user agents.
-It's optional, modify the table to fit your needs.
+**Note:** This example uses the package's built-in `DeviceFingerprint` helper for parsing user agents.
+You can customize the display format as needed.

 ```php
 <?php